rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 The code in Listing 9-4 will `panic!` no matter why `File::open` failed.
 However, we want to take different actions for different failure reasons.
-If `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
+If `File::open` failed because the file doesn’t exist, we want to create the file and return the владение to the new file.
 If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way it did in Listing 9-4.
 For this, we add an inner `match` expression, shown in Listing 9-5.